-Few will remember the late Charles K. Martin who died in 2016, aged 94.
+Charles K. Martin, who died during 2016 at age 94, has often been forgotten for his work in building and designing golf courses on Long Island.
 According to a 2010 Newsday article, Martin is the “forgotten man of Long Island golf design and construction” and yet his mark can still be found on a number of Long Island’s courses, most notably here at Spring Lake Golf Club.

 Approximately 25 years ago a group of my friends opted to head out from Jersey to play Bethpage Black but unbeknownst to us the course was closed for maintenance and our desire to play the Red was derailed because of a tournament being played on it that day.
 Inside the clubhouse area we huddled together and then asked a few of the people working at the course if they had any recommendations on the public side we could play.
 Two of the people strongly suggested Spring Lake -- as they both lived near to the course.